 “Bitterness” is usually associated with anger and grudges.
-But is this what it means in Hebrews 12:15?
-“See to it that no one comes short of the grace of God; that no root of bitterness, springing up, causes trouble, and by it many be defiled”?
+But is this what it means in Hebrews 12:15: “See to it that no one fails to obtain the grace of God; that no ‘root of bitterness’ springs up and causes trouble, and by it many become defiled”?
 I don’t think so.

 Let’s ask a few questions.
 First of all, does “root of bitterness” mean that the root is bitterness (like block of wood)?
 Or does it mean that the root grows up into a plant and bears the bitter fruit?
 Second, does “bitterness” in Hebrews 12:15 mean “festering anger,” or does it mean “poisonous and foul”?
 Third, where did this image of a “root of bitterness” come from?

-The key question is, What is this root that causes deadly, bitter fruit to sprout in the church?
+The key question is this: What is this root that causes deadly, bitter fruit to sprout in the church?
 The next verse in Deuteronomy 29 gives the surprising answer, but it fits perfectly with the book of Hebrews.
-Verse 18 ends: “…lest there be among you a root bearing poisonous and bitter fruit.”
-Then verse 19 begins by defining this root: “…one who, when he hears the words of this sworn covenant, blesses himself in his heart, saying, ‘I shall be safe, though I walk in the stubbornness of my heart.’
-This would lead to the sweeping away of moist and dry alike.”
+Deuteronomy 29:18 ends, “Beware lest there be among you a root bearing poisonous and bitter fruit.”
+Then verse 19 begins by defining this root:

 This kind of presumption is what the book of Hebrews deals with repeatedly — professing Christians who think they are secure because of some past spiritual experience or some present association with Christian people.
 The aim of Hebrews is to cure Christians of presumption, and to cultivate earnest perseverance in faith and holiness.
-At least four times it warns that we must not neglect our great salvation but be vigilant to fight the fight of faith every day lest we become hardened and fall away and prove that we had no share in Christ (2:3; 3:12–14; 6:4–7; 10:23–29).
+At least four times it warns that we must not neglect our great salvation but be vigilant to fight the fight of faith every day lest we become hardened and fall away and prove that we had no share in Christ (Hebrews 2:3; 3:12–14; 6:4–7; 10:23–29).